-July 8, 1918 - Ernest Hemingway was severely wounded while carrying a companion to safety on the Austro-Italian front during World War I. Hemingway, working as a Red Cross ambulance driver, was decorated for his heroism and sent home.
-He would received the Pulitizer Prize in 1953 for his novel, “The Old Man and the Sea.”
+July 8, 1918 - Ernest Hemingway, 18, was severely wounded while carrying a companion to safety on the Austro-Italian front, along the Piave Delta, during World War I. Hemingway, working as a Red Cross ambulance driver, was decorated for his heroism and sent home.
+He received the Pulitzer Prize in 1953 for his novel, “The Old Man and the Sea.”

 July 8, 1926 – Psychiatrist and writer Elisabeth Kubler-Ross was born in Zurich, Switzerland.